Turkey Albondigas (Mexican Meatball Soup)

-This brothy bowl of Turkey Albondigas is like a big bowl of love.
-Tender turkey meatballs flecked with fresh mint float like islands in a sea of bone broth, carrots, white sweet potatoes, and other delicious veggies.
+This cozy, brothy Turkey Albondigas (a Mexican-inspired Meatball Soup) is my thyroid-friendly take on a beloved Mexican comfort food.
+Tender turkey meatballs, flecked with fresh mint and cilantro, float in a rich bone broth with carrots, white sweet potatoes, zucchini, and aromatic veggies.

 Full disclosure: Some of the links in this post may be affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Purchasing a product using one of these links will support my work at no additional cost to you.
 Please know that I only recommend products I wholeheartedly stand by.

-This soup provides a wonderful dose of gut, skin, hair, joint, and nail-nourishing bone broth.
-A good, rich stock (a.k.a. bone broth) is the foundation of any good Albondigas soup.
-The batch of stock I used for this was made primarily with chicken bones, plus a turkey neck and some duck bones I had stashed in the freezer after our holiday feasting.
+A good, rich broth is the foundation of any good albondigas soup.
+This recipe provides a wonderful dose of gut, skin, hair, joint, and nail-nourishing bone broth.
+The batch of broth I used for this was made primarily with chicken bones, along with a turkey neck and some duck bones I had stored in the freezer after our holiday feasting.

-Some of the best-tasting bone broth in my experience is made with a combination of poultry, beef, lamb, or even pork bones, so feel free to use what you have on hand, but I do think a 100% red meat broth would be overpowering here.
+Some of the best-tasting bone broth, in my experience, is made with a combination of bones (chicken, turkey, duck, beef, lamb, or even pork bones), so feel free to use what you have on hand, but a primarily poultry-based broth will likely pair best with the turkey here.

-It's easy and far more economical to make your own bone broth, and chances are the quality and healing properties will be better too.
-But if you're in a rush, there are some wonderful pre-made bone broths available for purchase.
+I try to keep bone broth handy in the freezer, but when I'm out it's packaged bone broth to the rescue.
+While it's super easy and far more economical to make your own, and chances are the quality and nutrient density will be higher, too, there are some decent pre-made bone broths available for purchase.
 Check both the soup aisle and the freezer section at your local market.
-I try to keep bone broth handy in the freezer, but in a pinch, I've used packaged bone broth.

 Chef's Notes:

-While there are many, many recipes for albondigas out there, two things seem consistent across the board: The use of fresh mint in the meatballs and the addition of white rice to bulk them up.
-Some insist that the Albondigas (which is Spanish for 'meatballs') must be bathed in a tomato-infused broth.
-I wanted to avoid that for those of you with nightshade sensitivities or those of you on elimination diets.
+While there are many recipes for albondigas, two things seem consistent across the board: the use of fresh mint in the meatballs and the addition of white rice to bulk them up.
+Some insist that the meatballs must be simmered in a tomato-infused broth.
+I wanted to avoid that for those of you with nightshade sensitivities or those following an elimination diet like AIP.

 For the same reason, I replaced white potatoes with white sweet potatoes.
-If you tolerate nightshades and aren't on a diet that restricts you from eating white potatoes, those work well here too.
+If you tolerate nightshades and aren't on a diet that restricts you from eating them, white potatoes work well here.
 I have also omitted the rice, substituting cauliflower rice to bulk up and add flavor to the meatballs.
-To bind the meatballs, I used cassava flour, which is my new favorite trick for gluten-free meatballs that aren't tough or dry.
+To bind the meatballs, I used cassava flour, which has become my new favorite trick for gluten-free meatballs that aren't tough or dry.

-I have taken some other creative liberties here while remaining true to my all-time favorite bowl of Albondigas from La Carta de Oaxaca in Seattle.
+I have taken some other creative liberties here while remaining true to my fondest memories of authentic albondigas.
 For instance, I used spinach for this photoshoot, whereas zucchini is more traditional.
-Zucchini would be best here and it's what I recommend in the recipe, but when I prepared this we were quarantined and spinach was what I had on hand.
+Zucchini would be best here, and it's what I recommend in the recipe, but when I prepared this, we were quarantined, and spinach was what I had on hand.
 Worked great!

 That's what I love about cooking.
-You can almost always find a good substitute, and it's okay to be creative.
-If something's not working you can usually tinker around and fix it.
-With baking, not so much.
-That's why I prefer cooking to baking.
+You can almost always find a good substitute, and creativity is encouraged!
+If something's not working, you can usually tinker around and fix it.
+With baking, on the other hand, not so much.
+(Probably why I'm not the best baker!
+LOL)

 If you don't have zucchini, you can substitute kale, spinach, chard, or even cabbage.